tpdewolf/nestjs-typegraphql-prisma-example/README.md

 ## Description

-This project is an example of how to the [typegraphql-prisma](https://github.com/MichalLytek/typegraphql-prisma) generator with [Nest.js](https://docs.nestjs.com).
+This project is an example of how to use the [typegraphql-prisma](https://github.com/MichalLytek/typegraphql-prisma) generator with [Nest.js](https://docs.nestjs.com).

 ## Installation